kvmvkxnt/csit040_final_project/README.md

 6. Using Github Releases.

 - macOs:
-  Download macOs release for your system, unzip and just drag the .app to your Applications folder.
+  Download macOs release for your system, unzip and launch the .app.
 - Windows:
   Download Windows release for your system, unzip and just run the executable.
 - Linux: